-Stumbled upon this wonderful discussion between Sir Ken Robinson and Eckhart Tolle- you would be hard pressed to find two more forward thinking and enlightened people to bring together to chew over the meaning of life.
+Stumbled upon a wonderful discussion between Sir Ken Robinson and Eckhart Tolle- you would be hard pressed to find two more forward thinking and enlightened people to bring together to chew over the meaning of life.

 Although Eckhart takes a wee while to warm up, the video is well worth watching, exploring the themes in Sir Ken’s latest book, The Element.
 But if you simply can’t find the time here is a brief synopsis.